worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 On the JVM, a "library" or "dependency" is 3rd party code (as usual, packaged in a JAR) which we want to use in our own projects.
 As lazy programmers we love the idea of having code already written for us, but unfortunately managing dependencies for software projects can get complicated.

-We have to identify what libraries we want to use and figure out where on the internet to find them, only to then discover that our dependencies _have dependencies of their own!_ So the whole thing has to be repeated down a potentially very complex tree.
-We need another level of tooling.
+We identify the libraries we want to use and figure out where on the internet to find them, only to then discover that our dependencies _have dependencies of their own!_ So the whole thing has to be repeated down a potentially very complex tree.
+We need another level of tooling to manage this for us.

 In fact, Java originally shipped without a set convention for managing library dependencies, largely because it predated many of the approaches we've developed to this problem over the last 25 years.
-While the JAR format gives us a way to bundle compiled JVM code, it doesn't include a mechanism for describing the relationship _between_ multiple JARs, and these semantics had to be filled in over time by community tooling.
+While the JAR format gives us a way to bundle compiled JVM code, it doesn't include a mechanism for describing the relationship _between_ multiple JARs, and these semantics, including versioning, repository management, conflict resolution, etc, had to be filled in over time by community tooling.

 After several iterations, including tools like [Ant](https://ant.apache.org/), not to mention home-grown systems involving FTP-ing or even emailing JAR files around, [Apache Maven](https://maven.apache.org/) eventually emerged as a de facto standard.